razzius-archive/PennCycle/README.md

 If you are interested in using a similar site to manage a bikeshare for your college, email messenger@penncycle.org.

-Coming soon: a mobile application!
+Coming soon: a mobile application( haha)!
 Visit [penncycle-ios](http://github.com/razzius/penncycle-ios).